zakimjz/zakimjz.github.io/pages/courses/datamining/assign4.md

 at this point.

-The root has two children -- the left child, when the root decision is true, is give on line 2, which happens to be a leaf, so we print the majority class in that leaf node (Iris-setosa), the fraction of points in the majority class (p=1.0), and the size of the node (50).
+The root has two children -- the left child, when the root decision is true, is given on line 2, which happens to be a leaf, so we print the majority class in that leaf node (Iris-setosa), the fraction of points in the majority class (p=1.0), and the size of the node (50).
 The right child, when the root decision is false, is on line 3.
 This is not a leaf, and will be